-The Board of Directors has determined that Mr. Culligan, Mr. Henriques, Mr. Higginbottom, Mr. Hildebrandt, Mr. Mayrhuber, Ms. Neitzel, Dr. Schriesheim, and Mr. Schwitter have met the standards of independence as set forth in the Company's Corporate Governance Guidelines, which are consistent with the standards established by the NYSE.
+The Board of Directors has determined that Mr. Culligan, Mr. Henriques, Mr. Higginbottom (who passed away in November 2016), Mr. Hildebrandt, Mr. Mayrhuber, Ms. Neitzel, Dr. Schriesheim, and Mr. Schwitter have met the standards of independence as set forth in the Company's Corporate Governance Guidelines, which are consistent with the standards established by the NYSE.